michaelfalco/Tennis-Scorecard-Website/README.md

 ![App-Screenshot](./public/Resources/Readme/Landing-Page-Screenshot.png)

-Welcome to the Tennis Scorecard app landing page!
-This page is here to advertise the Tennis Scorecard app for iOS, watchOS, iPadOS, macOS, & visionOS devices.
+Welcome to the Tennis and Pickleball Scorecard app landing page!
+This page is here to advertise the Tennis Scorecard and Pickleball Scorecard apps for iOS, watchOS, iPadOS, macOS, & visionOS devices.

 ### Built With